 No matter what you choose to call it, Fall or Autumn is one of the best times of the year for enjoying camping.
 In many places, there is a dramatic and colourful change in the landscape that makes for a great backdrop to any camping trip.
 The campgrounds and prime camping spots are less crowded now that Summer is over, the mosquitoes and other biting insects are gone, and the cooler temperatures mean you can enjoy cozying up by the fire a lot more.

-Fall camping can be just as enjoyable as Summer camping, if not more, but it can also take a turn for the worse if you aren’t prepared.
+Fall camping can be just as enjoyable as summer camping, but it can also take a turn for the worse if you aren’t prepared with the necessary tips and waterproof gear.
 These 10 essential tips to enjoy camping this Fall should help you be more prepared, and getting the most out of what Fall camping has to offer:

 1. Pack for cold weather – There are several key pieces of gear to focus on to keep you warm especially while sleeping.
 The first is a cold-weather sleeping bag.
 Always bring a sleeping bag that protects against temperatures lower than you expect, for example, one labelled for 0-30 degrees F (-18-0 degrees C).
 There’s nothing worse than freezing through the night, so bring two sleeping bags if you get cold easily.
 Mummy sleeping bags are best for keeping warm because they cling closer to your body.
 Most of them come with a hood that surrounds your head to capture heat that would otherwise escape.